kabirg/gitlab-setup/README.md

 Step-by-step instructions on setting up a Gitlab Environment and Pipeline.

-Clone this repo and go through the directories as listed below in order, to go through this walkthrough....
+Clone this repo and go through the directories as listed below in order, to complete this walkthrough....

 ## 1 - aws_infrastructure